robkeimig/opusjs/README.md

 Javascript and wrappers for the standard opus codec implementation.

-*I have not attempted to build on Windows or OSX yet, but the general idea should be the same as emscripten supports both platforms in addition to Linux.*
+*I have not attempted to build on Windows or OSX yet, but the general idea should be the same as emscripten supports both platforms in addition to Linux.
+Makefiles/Visual Studio project files will be required.
+Feel free to submit these if you get this process working on your environment*

 ###Build Steps for Linux (*Ubuntu 12.04 x86*)###